Luis CdeBaca: House Committee on the Judiciary

-From 2007 to 2009, C.deBaca served on detail as Counsel to the House Judiciary Committee under Rep. John Conyers, Jr. In this role, C.deBaca advised Chairman Conyers and other committee members on immigration reform, civil liberties — especially the Foreign Intelligence Surveillance Act — and civil rights issues such as involuntary servitude.
+From 2007 to 2009, C.deBaca served on detail as Counsel to the House Judiciary Committee under Rep. John Conyers Jr. In this role, C.deBaca advised Chairman Conyers and other committee members on immigration reform, civil liberties—especially the Foreign Intelligence Surveillance Act—and civil rights issues such as involuntary servitude.

 US Department of State

 In March 2009, President Barack Obama nominated C.deBaca to be Ambassador-at-Large to Monitor and Combat Trafficking in Persons.
 The United States Senate confirmed C.deBaca on 6 May 2009.
 As the director of the Office to Monitor and Combat Trafficking in Persons, he led U.S. government activities in the global fight against contemporary forms of slavery.

 As ambassador, C.deBaca continued his victim-centered approach to human trafficking prosecution.
 He drove change across U.S. government agencies, leading the Cabinet-level President's Interagency Task Force on Trafficking (PITF) and the interagency Senior Policy Operating Group, resulting in the development of the US Victim Services Strategy, and Executive Order to prevent exploitation in government contracting.
 He published the "gold standard" snapshot of global anti-trafficking efforts, the Trafficking in Persons Report and conducted extensive bilateral and multilateral diplomacy, pressing for governments to apply the 3P paradigm of Prevention, Protection, and Prosecution, as set forth in the TVPA and the United Nations Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children.

-As in the Civil Rights Division, C.deBaca rooted his work as ambassador in the United States' own struggle against slavery, and supported efforts such as Historians Against Slavery, The National Trust for Historic Preservation's President Lincoln's Cottage where the Emancipation Proclamation was written, the Frederick Douglass Family Foundation, and the National Underground Railroad Freedom Center, whose film Journey to Freedom combined the story of 'Twelve Years A Slaves Solomon Northup with modern abolitionists and survivors.
+As in the Civil Rights Division, C.deBaca rooted his work as ambassador in the United States' own struggle against slavery, and supported efforts such as Historians Against Slavery, The National Trust for Historic Preservation's President Lincoln's Cottage where the Emancipation Proclamation was written, the Frederick Douglass Family Foundation, and the National Underground Railroad Freedom Center, whose film Journey to Freedom combined the story of Twelve Years a Slave's Solomon Northup with modern abolitionists and survivors.

 In addition to pressing for more prosecution of traffickers and protection of victims, C.deBaca pushed for changes to the root causes that fuel modern slavery by addressing the impact of unregulated supply chains on forced labor and the culture of acceptance and exploitation that fuels sex trafficking.
 Through programs like Slavery Footprint, Ambassador C.deBaca increased attention on supply-chain transparency in agriculture, fisheries, mining, and garment sectors, challenging companies to "focus on the front end of their supply chains in the places from which they obtain raw materials to begin the fight against slavery."
 His testimony to the UK Parliament was heavily cited in the report from the Joint Committee on the Draft Modern Slavery Bill and included in the United Kingdom's Modern Slavery Act 2015.